Death of migrant girl was a "preventable tragedy" that raises "profound concerns" about U.S. border process, monitor says

 While it has released some findings, including on the failure to transfer Reyes Alavarez to a hospital earlier during the day she died, CBP's Office of Professional Responsibility has continued to investigate the death.
 The probe could lead to disciplinary actions or criminal referrals.

-The acting head of CBP, Troy Miller, has called Reyes Alavarez's death "unacceptable."
-Last month, he ordered a review of cases of medically vulnerable migrants and families in detention to ensure they were promptly transferred out of the agency's custody.
-He also noted that CBP had prohibited some medical contractors involved in the ongoing investigation from working with the agency again.
+The acting head of CBP, Troy Miller, ordered a review last month of cases of medically vulnerable migrants and families in detention to ensure they were promptly transferred out of the agency's custody.
+He also noted that CBP had prohibited some medical contractors involved in the ongoing investigation from working with the agency again, and brought in a new chief medical officer.

+"The death of eight-year-old Anadith Danay Reyes Alvarez was a deeply upsetting and unacceptable tragedy," Miller said in a statement Wednesday.
+"While we cannot change the tragic outcome in this situation, as an agency, we must and will do better to ensure that this does not happen again."

 Advocates for migrants have said Reyes Alvarez's death speaks to broader issues with how the government treats migrants.